 I continue to be a big fan of titanium for ultralight applications.
 A cylindrical titanium windscreen might make a ultralight, minimalist cooking kit.
 This one was easy to build, weighs just 52 g. with two titanium stakes that serve as pot support and pin the windscreen closed.
 It is sized to work with a Toaks 750 ml. titanium pot and either an Esbit tablet or alcohol burner.
 On the trail, it seems a rugged and solid performer

 I started with some titanium sheet from Ruta Locura.
 The windscreen has 5/8″ holes around the base on the handle cutout side.
 When the windscreen is rolled and pinned, 3 of the 8 holes overlap to give adequate combustion air inlet.
-Stake height is set at 3″ to place the pot high enough above the tablet for good combustion.
-Overall, the windscreen is 6″ tall by 24″ long, with a 5″ diameter as assembled.
-In use, place the handle cutout and combustion holes away from any wind.
+Stake height is set at 3″ to place the pot high enough above

 A bottom sheet of folded kitchen aluminum foil completes the combustion space.
 The Esbit tablet sits in a Trail Designs Gram Cracker holder.
 Under the holder is a little Ti pan, folded out of Ti scrap from the windscreen stock to contain any Esbit flare ups.
 Continue reading